 Take control of your browsing experience with a good ad blocker.
 Ad blockers prevent pesky popups and widgets from sending your data to advertisers.
-While the ad-blocker debate rages on, we believe you have the right to decide which ads to block and which ads to allow.
+While the ad-blocker debate rages on, ExpressVPN believes you have the right to decide which ads to block and which ads to allow.
 Ad blockers let you do just that!

 With dozens of free ad blockers out there, what makes uBlock Origin so special?
 For starters, it uses less memory than the others, so it doesn’t slow down your browsing experience.

 It’s also been found to effectively block more ads than any other ad blocker. uBlock Origin even lets you create personalized lists, giving you more control over what ads to block and what ads to allow.

 Here’s an example of average load times on Chrome using various ad blockers.